GED® Testing Information

 The General Educational Development Test (GED® Test) is designed to measure the academic skills and knowledge in core content areas acquired in high school completion.
-A GED® Credential is issued by the State of Georgia through the Technical College System of Georgia to those adults who pass a series of five tests in the following subject areas:
+A GED® Credential is issued by the State of Georgia through the Technical College System of Georgia to those adults who pass a series of four tests in the following subject areas:

 Those who have not graduated from high school in the United States or Canada or previously earned a GED® diploma and who are at least 18 years old are eligible to test.
 GED® candidates 19 years old and younger must provide a high school withdrawal document.
 Underage youth ages 16 and 17 must obtain special permission from the Technical College System of Georgia in order to take the test and will be referred to Adult Education for meeting the requirements.

 - Underage Youth Application for Program Enrollment and Permission to Take the GED Test